 5. Your browser’s homepage changes without your permission

 An eerie change to your computer’s default homepage is a red flag that should be investigated immediately, as it could indicate a malware invasion.
 In some cases, Levin advises going directly to the legitimate website of your anti-virus or anti-malware program to get to the bottom of things.
 “Go to your account directly and update whatever needs to be updated,” he says.

 Make sure to double-check the URL for typos—called “typosquatting”— is a kind of URL hijacking that relies on typos to mislead unsuspecting visitors.
 This could also be a gateway to malware.

-With System Mechanic and Malwarebytes Premium Multi-Device, you’ll know your computer—and your entire personal identity—will be protected from the threats that exist online every day.
+With System Mechanic and Malwarebytes Premium Multi-Device, you’ll know your computer will be protected from the threats that exist online every day.

 You can’t stop hackers, but you can arm yourself well against any cyber criminal looking to use your information for profit and create a destructive mess that could take years to clean up.